tolgee/documentation/blog/2022-11-04-dont-create-your-own-i18n-library.md

 As a creator of a custom i18n solution, first of all, you would probably create some method that returns a translated string according to provided key.
 The header of such a function would probably be similar to the one below.
-I am going to use typescript for code examples.
+I am going to use Typescript for code examples.
 However, it would look similar to any other programming language.

 ```typescript